RockefellerArchiveCenter/docs-build/README.md

 ## Setup

+Copy or move `_config.yml.example` to `_config.yml`.
+You may need to modify some of the configs in this file in order to build the site correctly for your needs.

 You can configure what the application does by copying the sample config file `config.json.sample` to `config.json` and adapting it to your needs.
 The structure of that file looks like this: